rf1010/gosu/index.md

 It gets called every time the key is not found in cache.

 `build()`: returns the instance of Cache.

+#### Runtime Configurable Cache
+`IRuntimeConfigurableCache` supports redefining of certain cache parameters at runtime (MaxSize, ExpireAfterExcess). `RuntimeConfigurableCacheImpl` provides an abstraction for these operations and maybe used in concrete cache implementations via the `delegate` language feature.

 ### ClassLoaderUtil
 Contains a variety of functions and properties to troubleshoot class loading on a JVM.